alexherbo2/active-record.rb/chapters/04-active-record-basics/README.md

 [`ActiveRecord::Support::Inflector`]: lib/active-record/support/inflector.rb

-Once you have your table, replace the `id`, `index` and `name` columns with safe SQL fragments – placeholders.
+Once you have your table, replace the `id`, `pokemon_number` and `name` columns with safe SQL fragments – placeholders.

 You can get the column names of a table with the following Ruby code: